Dysarthria is a condition in which you have difficulty saying words because of problems with the muscles that help you talk.

 The health care provider will take a medical history and perform a physical examination.
 Family and friends may need to help with the medical history.

-The physician may perform a laryngoscopy.
-In this test, a flexible viewing tube called a laryngoscope is placed in the mouth and throat to view the voice box.
+A procedure called laryngoscopy may be done.
+During this procedure, a flexible viewing tube called a laryngoscope is placed in the mouth and throat to view the voice box.

-Tests that may be performed if the cause of the dysarthria is unknown include:
+Tests that may be done if the cause of the dysarthria is unknown include:

 You may need to be referred to a speech and language therapist for testing and treatment.
 Special skills you may learn include: